Website | Code

 The owning API gives you ownership of buffers, and expects you to return them when you're done.
 Because you own the buffers, you can send them between threads and even lose and leak them – in safe code (leaking is not, strictly speaking, unsafe).

-See the example "glium.rs".
+See the example "vidi_shared_buffers.rs".

 A table with a tea set, with a trash bin underneath.
 There's a spoon in the bin